Top of page

 By the time I had my X-ray results it was April 2024 and they could see a mass on my lung.
 I was devastated and I instinctively knew it was bad.
 In May I had a PET scan and in June I had a biopsy in my neck as they could see my lymph nodes were enlarged.
 Initially the doctors thought it was lung cancer, but I was eventually diagnosed with stage 4 anaplastic large cell ALK-negative lymphoma, which I was told was a rare one.

 It has taken a long time to sink in having to give up work and start treatment which I absolutely dreaded.
-I am on my fourth cycle of BV CHP (a targeted drug called brentuximab vedotin in combination with cyclophosphamide, hydroxydaunorubicin and prednisolone) which has been very unpleasant but I have to keep going.
+I responded well to my fourth cycle of BV CHP (a targeted drug called brentuximab vedotin in combination with cyclophosphamide, hydroxydaunorubicin and prednisolone) with no evidence of disease.
+However, I felt at my worst with the treatment and mentally too.
+I completed my last two treatment cycles in October and I am now concentrating on diet, holistic therapies and planning events to look forward to.

 I try and do small tasks to keep active and have my horses to tend to on my OK days.
+I haven't gone back to milking cows yet; one step at a time.
 I have a very supportive husband and sister and the nurses have been fantastic.
 I have also found Citizens Advice and Macmillan to be excellent resources.